SiliconLabsSoftware/docs-matter/sld416-matter-certification/index.md

 4. **Obtain Transport Layer Certification from the Relevant Standards Organization**.

-    You are required to have proof of all Networking Protocol Certification in your Matter product before officially applying for Matter Certification.
-The CSA will accept certification by inheritance of certification if it is applicable for your device.
+     You are required to have proof that your device passes all relevant Networking Protocol Certification before officially applying for Matter Certification.
+The CSA will accept certification by inheritance if it is applicable to your device.

      1. OpenThread Certification (Thread 1.3.0 or later): To get certified in OpenThread, you are required to join the Thread Group for Certification ([https://www.threadgroup.org/thread-group](https://www.threadgroup.org/thread-group)).
 Certification by inheritance is available for certain Silicon Labs SoC devices if using the Certified Thread Component Libraries ([https://community.silabs.com/s/article/Thread-Certification-Overview?language=en_US](https://community.silabs.com/s/article/Thread-Certification-Overview?language=en_US)).
-If the Matter Product is using RCP, it will need to go through Thread Certification on its own.
+If the Matter Product is using Host/RCP, it will need to go through OpenThread Certification on its own.

-     2. BLE Certification (LE v4.0 or later): To get the BLE Certification, you need to be a member of the Bluetooth SIG ([https://www.bluetooth.com/develop-with-bluetooth/join/](https://www.bluetooth.com/develop-with-bluetooth/join/)).
+     2. BLE Certification (LE v4.0 or Later): To get the BLE Certification, you need to be a member of the Bluetooth SIG ([https://www.bluetooth.com/develop-with-bluetooth/join/](https://www.bluetooth.com/develop-with-bluetooth/join/)).
 Certification by inheritance is available through the Silicon Labs BLE Component if no modifications have been made.

      3. Wi-Fi Certification processes (Wi-Fi 4 /802.11n or later).
 This certification requires joining the Wi-Fi Alliance ([https://www.wi-fi.org/membership](https://www.wi-fi.org/membership)).